rubymonsters/ruby-for-beginners/15_everything_an_object.md

 * `[1, 1, 1, 2].uniq` returns a new array with duplicate elements removed: `[1, 2]`.
 * `[1, 2, 3].join(", ")` returns a string `"1, 2, 3"`.
 * `[1, 2, 3].include?(2)` returns true because the array contains the number `2`.

+How do you find all these methods?

+The quickest way to find a certain method for an object often is to just ask
+Google: "ruby array sort".
+That will point you to the Ruby documentation.
+Another way is to read through all the methods for the class on the respective Ruby documentation page.
+And of course, you can also read through the method names returned by `[1, 2, 3].methods.sort`.

 #### Questions and commands